State Interlock ProgramsWA Interlock Scheme

 Initially you need to pay for the installation and the first month’s lease fee for the interlock which is leased on a monthly basis.
 The overall cost of installation will be determined by the vehicle type (standard or non-standard installation), and length of program.
 Lease fees are then for each period.
 You also have a Loss Protection Plan option, which reduces your liability if the equipment is stolen.
 A Removal fee is charged at the end of the program.
 A list of our fees is available on this website.

-Can I have it fitted to any sort of vehicle?
+Can I have the interlock device fitted to any sort of vehicle?

 Our service centre will inspect your vehicle and advise you of any additional costs.